 2. China E-Commerce Luxury Segment is growing

-The e-commerce in China is booming but it is true that many of the luxury goods consumers still prefer buying their luxury goods in store and a third part buy on Taobao.
-Chinese consumers will make its first search on Baidu but it will not buy online.
+E-commerce in China is booming but it is true that many luxury goods consumers still prefer buying their luxury goods in-store and a third part buy on Taobao.
+Chinese consumers will make their first search on Baidu but they will not buy online.
 We must focus on specific details in order to influence the user to purchase online.
 For example, personalize the online buying process for Chinese consumers by making the process efficient and fast.
 Moreover, we must adapt to the Chinese payment means such as WeChat Wallet or Alipay.